GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Tips

-- You already have a terminal available on the notebook that you've created as part of the previous challenge.
-That terminal has all the tools you need to complete this challenge.
+- The previous challenge required you to use single-user notebooks, so if you want to complete this challenge in a notebook as a different user, you'll have to create a new notebook.
+In that case create another single-user notebook for the new user and download the repository.
+You don't need to run the notebook or create the virtual environment for this challenge.
+- Alternatively you could use the Cloud Shell to complete this challenge.

 ### Learning Resources